Dutch pension fund ABP to sell $17.5 bln of fossil fuel assets | Headlines

 Dutch pension fund ABP to sell $17.5 bln of fossil fuel assets

+Dutch pension fund ABP, one of the world's largest, will divest 15 billion euros ($17.5 billion) of investments in fossil fuel producers by 2023, it said on Tuesday, citing concern over global warming.
+After the planned sale, which represents 3% of the fund's total assets, ABP intends to increase investment in renewable energy where possible, chair Corien Wortmann said in a statement.

-Dutch pension fund ABP will divest 15 billion euros ($17.5 billion) of investments in fossil fuel producers by 2023, it said on Tuesday, citing environmental concerns.
+Dutch pension fund ABP, one of the world's largest, will divest 15 billion euros ($17.5 billion) of investments in fossil fuel producers by 2023, it said on Tuesday, citing concern over global warming.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)